dhclark18/analyzarr/README.md

 - Auto-checks TV episode filenames against TVDb
 - Attempts 3 times to find nzb with correct title.
 Afterwards it flags the episode as problematic and just requests the nzb release with the highest custom format.
 Once an episode is flagged as problematic it won't be tocuhed by the matching software.
 - Creates database of problematic episodes for you to manually intervene.
+- Uses database to create webpage depicting all the tv series in your library and which ones have problematic episodes.
 - Supports real-time directory watching.
+- Supports FORCED_RUN mode.
+When false it will just verify that downloaded TV episode filenames match official titles without triggering a deletion and redownload.

 ## Requirements
 - Sonarr file name format must be {Series TitleYear} - S{season:00}E{episode:00} - {Episode CleanTitle} [{...}]